mdo91/wikipedia-rxswift/README.md

 This repository contains an ios project that demonstrates images-wikipedia search app that is integrated with RxSwift using mvvm desgin pattern.

 ## usage:
-Afert cloning the repo, run(click) 'wiki-search.xcworkspace' file.
+After cloning the repo, run(click) 'wiki-search.xcworkspace' file.